31 Jan Parshas Nitzavim – Vayeilech – Rosh Hashanah- Shema

 ‘…with all your heart and all your soul.’

 The Parshas that are read leading up to the week of Rosh Hashanah are Parshas Nitzavim-Vayaelich.
 In Nitzavim we see that Chapter 30 refers to the tshuva of the Final Redemption (30:1-6)…‘you will return unto to Hashem, your G-d , according to everything I command you today, you and your children, with all your heart and all your soul.’
 This idea of ‘ with all your heart and all your soul’ is repeated where the Torah shares the words of the Shema, however in the Shema we say something extra … ‘all my might’, as in ‘with all my heart and all my soul and all my might.’
-So what happened to the phrase ‘all your might’, found in the Shema but not in this posuk (verse) ?
+So what happened to the phrase ‘all my might’ found in the Shema but not in this posuk (verse) ?

 When we look at the brothers Jacob and Esau, we see that Esau was the sefirot of ‘might’ [left], and Jacob was from side of ‘loving kindness’ [right](although Jacob is best known for his ability to represent the sefirot of tiferet, beauty and harmony, on the middle axis of Truth, aka The Pillar of Torah).

-This is the understanding known as the ‘transformation of Esau’, the final stages of the coming of Mashiach, the energy of a rectified Esau integrated into Jacob-Yisroel.
+This is the understanding known as the ‘transformation of Esau’, the final stages of the coming of Mashiach when the energy of a rectified Esau integrated into Jacob-Yisroel.
 The ‘might’ of Esau is elevated and is integrated into Yisroel (Jacob and his children, Klol Yisroel, the Nation of Israeal; Her people, Her Land).

 In the understanding of bringing about Oneness, when we make Kiddush, we elevate the wine (one of the 7 liquids of the Torah) which represents the sefirot of might, and with the brucha which is chesed-loving kindness, we bring them together elevating them both higher to become rectified as one.

 We strive to acquire the trait of humility, and to stand before G-d divested of gevurah , a trait also know as might and the source of the egocentric traits of arrogance, pride and anger.
-Might-Gevurah is counter to the experience of humility.
+Might-Gevurah is counterintuitive to the experience of humility.
 When a person stands before G-d with humility, one is then able to receive his abundant light, and be filled with His Love.

 Shona Tova